Debate: Impromptu debating

-Impromptu debating is a relatively informal style of debating when compared to other highly structured formats of debate.
-The topic for the debate is given to the participants between fifteen and twenty minutes before the debate starts.
-The debate format is relatively simple; each team member of each side speaks for five minutes, alternating sides.
-A ten-minute discussion period, similar to other formats' "open cross-examination" time follows, and then a five-minute break (comparable to other formats' preparation time).
-Following the break, each team gives a 4-minute rebuttal.
+Impromptu debating is a relatively informal style of debate compared to other highly structured formats.
+The topic is given to participants 15 to 20 minutes before the debate begins.
+The format is straightforward: each team member speaks for five minutes, with speakers alternating between sides.
+This is followed by a ten-minute discussion period—similar to the "open cross-examination" time in other formats—and then a five-minute break, comparable to preparation time in other formats.
+After the break, each team delivers a four-minute rebuttal.

-Impromptu debate is often considered to be more akin to Public Speaking since speeches can be anywhere between stand-up routines, to the reputations of nations, depending on the topic given to the contestants.
-Contestants will be given a list of abstract topics when the event begins and will create a speech on their chosen topic.
+Impromptu debate is often considered more akin to public speaking, as speeches can range from stand-up routines to discussions about the reputations of nations, depending on the topic assigned to the contestants.
+At the start of the event, contestants receive a list of abstract topics from which they select one and prepare a speech.